nychealth/EH-dataportal/content/about/jobs.md

 description: "Join our team at the NYC Department of Health.
 Explore job postings here."
 ---

 There are no roles currently available in our bureau.
-Check back soon or [search cityjobs.nyc.gov for 'BESP'](https://cityjobs.nyc.gov/jobs?q=BESP&options=&page=1).
+Check back soon and [search cityjobs.nyc.gov for 'BESP'](https://cityjobs.nyc.gov/jobs?q=BESP&options=&page=1).

 <!--